Custom response code

 复制 MD 格式

-With a custom response code rule, Edge Security Accelerator (ESA) returns a specific HTTP status code and an optional response page directly at the edge, without forwarding the request to your origin server.
+Custom response code rules allow Edge Security Accelerator (ESA) to return a specified HTTP status code and an optional response page directly at the edge, without forwarding the request to your origin server.

 Use cases

 Some requests should not reach your origin server.
-A unified block notice, a maintenance page, or a temporary redirect can all be served directly from the edge.
-Forwarding such requests to your origin adds latency and increases origin load.
-A custom response code rule lets ESA return a specified HTTP status code and response page at the edge, removing the round trip.
+Block notices, maintenance pages, and temporary redirects can all be served directly from the edge.
+Forwarding such requests to your origin adds latency and increases load.
+Custom response code rules let ESA return the desired HTTP status code and response page at the edge, eliminating the round trip.

 Typical scenarios include: